How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Counting Caps

 The number of subsets of size $k$ in $\mathbb{Z}_2^6$ is $\binom{2^6}{k} = \binom{64}{k}$, so the probability that a random subset of size $k$ in $\mathbb{Z}_2^6$ is a cap is

 and the probability that it contains at least one quad is

-Table~\ref{tab:quad-probs} displays these computations for $k=1,\ldots,10$.
+Table~\ref{tab:quad-probs} displays these computations for $k=1, \ldots, 10$.

-The official instructions for EvenQuads given at \href{https://awm-math.org/publications/playing-cards/evenquads/}{https://awm-math.org/publications/playing-cards/evenquads/} instructs players begin the game by laying out eight random cards.
-However, our calculations show:
+The official instructions for \textit{EvenQuads} given at \href{https://awm-math.org/publications/playing-cards/EvenQuads}/{https://awm-math.org/publications/playing-cards/EvenQuads/} suggest that players begin the game by laying out 8 cards.
+However, our calculations show the following:

-\begin{itemize} \item An $8$-card layout will contain a quad about $20\%$ of the time. \item A $9$-card layout will contain a quad about $97\%$ of the time. \item A $10$-card layout will always contain at least one quad. \end{itemize}
+\begin{itemize} \item An $8$-card layout will contain a quad about $80\%$ of the time. \item A $9$-card layout will contain a quad about $97\%$ of the time. \item A $10$-card layout will always contain at least one quad. \end{itemize}

-Thus, if you want to make sure there is a quad in your layout, you should deal out $10$ cards.
+Thus, to guarantee a quad, you should deal out $10$ cards.
 For a bit more of a challenge, we suggest starting with $9$ cards.
 Finally, for more seasoned players, starting with $8$ cards will make it more difficult to find quads, and will require adding another card about one-fifth of the time.

-For a more detailed discussion of card layouts in Quad-16, Quad-32 and Quad-64, see \cite{joy}.
+A more detailed description of card layouts in Quad-16, Quad-32, Quad-64, and Quad-128 is forthcoming.